Penguin12335/Variety-Randomiser-2.0.1/README.md

 **The Witness Variety Randomizer**
 Download it from here: https://github.com/Penguin12335/witness-randomizer/releases/tag/1.0

 Hello, Welcome to The Witness Randomizer Variety Mode.
 It features some puzzles from Sigma's Radndomizers, including new mechanics.
-It also features various puzzles types I made, waiting for you to find out.
+It also features various puzzle types I made, waiting for you to find out.

 If you haven't tried Sigma's Random Puzzle Generator, you can get one from here too: https://github.com/sigma144/witness-randomizer

 Variety: Normal Mode features Normal and Expert Puzzles from Sigma's and New puzzle types I made.
 (Speedrun Welcome)

-Inferno: Cruel Mode features Big Grids with a Load of Symbols.
-For those who seek Witness Madness.
+Ascension: Implement New Symbols from Looksy and Chuukun's Randomizer, giving players more Unique Witness Adventure.
 (Speedrun Optional)

 **Are you up to the Challenge?**